sleepyOwl14/proximax-bc-docs/docs/protocol/block.md

 ## Block creation

 Blocks are created by [accounts](../built-in-features/account.md).
-The process of creating new blocks is called [harvesting](./harvesting.md).
-The harvesting account - called the harvester - gets the fees for the transactions in the block.
-This gives the harvester an incentive to add as many transactions to the block as possible.
+The process of creating new blocks is called [validating](./validating.md).
+The validating account - called the validator - gets the fees for the transactions in the block.
+This gives the validator an incentive to add as many transactions to the block as possible.

 ## Guides